manalighare19/Bing-Image-Search-API/README.md

 **Bing Image Search API**
 ----
- The Bing Image Search API uses Bing's image search capabilities by sending search queries to the API, to get high-quality images.
+ The Bing Image Search API uses Bing's image search capabilities to get high -quality images according to user's search query.
 It provides images only as search results.

 ## Table of content